 The Arizona Petrified Forest is a well-known tourist attraction that offers visitors the opportunity to see a variety of petrified wood and fossils.
 In order to combat the destruction of the forest, they decided to run a social proof experiment.

 They created two different signs, one that said, “Please don’t remove the petrified wood from the park, in order to preserve the natural state of the Petrified Forest,” and another that said, “Many past visitors have removed the petrified wood from the park, changing the natural state of the Petrified Forest.”
 The former did a better job than the latter, which is a perfect example of negative social proof.
 Thefts tripled with the second sign because people tried to reflect correct behavior.

-Instead of focusing on showing negatives, e.g. a low engagement rate, bad reviews, or using the wrong influencers, expose the positives.
+Instead of focusing on showing negatives, e.g. a low engagement rate, bad reviews, or using the wrong social media influencers, expose the positives.

 72% of consumers say positive testimonials and reviews increase their trust in a business (Big Commerce)